snare/calculon/README.md

 I haven't found many decent programmer's calculators for Mac and I spend a fair bit of time copying and pasting between Calculator.app and a Python REPL, so I figured I'd have a go at writing a quick terminal-based calculator in Python.

+**Note: these screenshots are outdated and need updating.**

 [![calculon example](http://i.imgur.com/SkWdnld.png)](#example)

 [![calculon example2](http://ho.ax/posts/2013/10/calculon_wide.png)](#example2)

+**Note: Calculon currently only supports the new decoupled mode, wherein the display and REPL are run in different terminals.
+Eventually I'll fix the integrated mode.**

 Calculon supports two modes of operation - 'integrated' and 'decoupled'.
 When run in integrated mode (the default), the display and an embedded REPL are displayed in a single terminal session.
 The embedded REPL is a standard Python console provided by the `code` module.
 Decoupled mode allows you to run the display and REPL in different terminal sessions.
 The advantage of this mode is that you can also use `bpython` (or possibly other REPLs with some hacking) as the REPL to talk to the `calculon` display.